gebhardm/flm03/MQTT.md

         "collect_group": 192,
         "key": "<some_guid>"
     }

 ### sensor
-The ```sensor``` topic contains the actual sensor configuration which enumerates to up to 128 different types of information plus configuration of tmpo, mqtt, and daemon.
+The ```sensor``` topic publishes the actual sensor configuration which enumerates to up to 128 different types of information plus configuration of tmpo, mqtt, and daemon.
 With just three current clamps attached, there are already 39 different types of values available.
-Non-assigned sensor data provides the sensor ``ìd```only.
+Non-assigned sensor data provides the sensor ```ìd``` only.

 	"ENUM": {
     	"type": "electricity",